DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Results Analysis

 \subsection{Quantitative Results on Task Diversity}

-We compute the class-partition based task diversity, as proposed in \cref{sec:met_V}, for DRESS and applicable baselines.
-Details for computing this metric are provided in \cref{sec:app_task_diversity}. \cref{tab:task_diversity} reports the task diversity scores for each dataset, showing that DRESS consistently produces more diverse tasks than the baseline task construction method CACTUS.
-For supervised meta-learning methods, the task diversity scores are computed on the partitions constructed as specified in \cref{sec:exp_III}.
-They serve as upper bounds on the task diversity from each dataset, as they leverage the knowledge of the ground-truth attributes or factors of variations, which are intrinsically diverse by definition.
+We compute the class-partition based task diversity, as proposed in \Cref{sec:met_VI}, for tasks created by DRESS and applicable baselines.
+The task diversity scores presented are $1{-}\text{IoU}$, with IoU being the average value across sampled class partition pairs from each method (more details on computing the scores are provided within \Cref{alg:taskdiversity} in Appendix~\ref{sec:app_task_diversity}). \Cref{tab:task_diversity} shows that DRESS produces more diverse tasks than CACTUS, which uses clustering in an embedding space, without the disentanglement and alignment that DRESS utilizes.
+For supervised meta-learning methods, the task diversity scores are computed on the partitions constructed as in \Cref{sec:exp_III}.
+They serve as upper bounds on the task diversity from each dataset, as they leverage the knowledge of the ground-truth attributes or factors of variations.

+In \Cref{fig:diversity_performance_correlation} we visualize the correlation between our proposed task diversity scores and the few-shot adaptation performance from our experiments (for which we take the average of the classification accuracies under 5-shot and 10-shot adaptations).
+Note that we use only one of the three supervised baselines (Supervised-All), as both Supervised-Original and Supervised-Oracle rely on hand-selection of attributes for the meta-testing tasks.
+On simpler datasets with distinctive and clearly defined factors of variations (SmallNORB, Shapes3D, and Causal3D) we see strong correlation between our proposed task diversity metric and few-shot adaptation performance.
+However, as the datasets grow in complexity, the correlation become weaker, though remains positive showing that the task diversity metric can still indicate better adaptation performance.
+Specifically, on these more complex datasets, DRESS creates the most diverse meta-training tasks while achieving the best performance compared to the CACTUS-based methods.